-It’s hat weather once again, and have I got a cute one for you!
+It’s hat weather once again, and have I got a cute pattern for you!
 It’s highly textured, and will keep you warm and stylish this fall and winter.
-With a different stitch on almost every row, the Sugar and Spice slouch hat crochet pattern is interesting to make, and has a unique look that you don’t see very often.
+With a different stitch on almost every row, the Sugar and Spice crochet slouch hat pattern is interesting to make, and has a unique look that you don’t see very often.
+Find the materials list below, and purchase a print-optimized, ad-free PDF by clicking here.

 Doesn’t it look luxurious?
-I’m totally in love with the way it came out.
-Texture is something I’ve wanted to play around with all fall, and this was the perfect excuse for that.
-In fact, this will probably end up being my Christmas present to the women in my family this year.
-Are you looking for the perfect Christmas gift to crochet?
-You may have just found it!
+I’m totally in love with the way this slouchy hat came out.
+Texture is something I’ve wanted to play around with all fall, and this crochet project was the perfect excuse for that.
+In fact, this will probably end up being my Christmas present to the women in my family this year because it’s just that fun to crochet!

 This hat is warm and comfortable and the perfect winter accessory to any outfit.
-These pictures show this hat in a neutral color, but I’ve made a couple in bright colors, and it looks just as amazing.
+These pictures show this hat in neutral colors, but I’ve made a couple in bright colors, and it looks just as amazing.
 Honestly, I don’t know which is my favorite!
-There are so many beautiful colors
+There are so many beautiful colors in the Red Heart With Love and Caron One Pound lines that I know you will find something to fit anyone’s style!

-Here’s what you’ll need, and need to know, to get you started:
+Here’s what you’ll need, and need to know, to get started:

 6mm (J) hook (for trim)

-Approximately 180-200 yards #4 worsted weight Red Heart Super Saver in “Buff”
+Approximately 180-200 yards #4 worsted weight Red Heart With Love in ‘Tan”, or Caron One Pound in “Off-White”.

 yarn needle for weaving in ends